hg1337/homeassistant-dwd/README.md

 4. Search for "Deutscher Wetterdienst" and open it.
 5. Read the instructions, change the name and station ID if needed, and select "Submit".

-After that, you should have 2 new weather entities, one with hourly forecast and one with daily forceast.
+After that, you should have two new weather entities, one with hourly forecast and one with daily forceast.
 Both have the same measurement data.
-You may repeast these steps if you want to add more stations.
+You may repeat these steps if you want to add more stations.

 Additionally, I can really recommend the custom weather card at https://github.com/bramkragten/weather-card, I started using that a long time ago, because it allows more customizations.